Tanzania’s National Parks

-The Ngorongoro Sopa Lodge is a comfortable hotel-style lodge perched on the crater rim and offers magnificent views over the crater.
+The Ngorongoro Sopa Lodge is a unique hotel-style lodge perched on the crater rim, offering magnificent views across the caldera.

 The Selous Game Reserve

-For the ultimate safari experience stay in Selous Serena Camp which offers opulently decorated tents or Mivumo River Lodge which offers chalet-style accommodation in a spectacular riverside setting.
+Selous Serena Camp offers opulently decorated tents.
+Mivumo River Lodge has chalet-style accommodation in a spectacular riverside setting.